Ballpark Reviews, Ballparks, Baseball, Travel

 Ballpark Review: Minute Maid Park (Houston Astros)

-We finally had the opportunity to visit Minute Maid Park, the home of our old Central division rivals, the Houston Astros.
-We visited this stadium with family after a fun Caribbean cruise while visiting my sister that now lives in Houston.
-We really appreciated the closed roof in humid Houston, which still provided a decent view of the Houston skyline through glass panels on the left field side.
-The abundance of local concession options (tacos, BBQ, breweries) was a huge plus.
-The overall atmosphere was energetic as fans rooted on their major league record leading team.
-Overall, we had a great experience and hope to see the Astros finally win a World Series this year – as long as it’s not against the Cardinals that is.
+We finally had the chance to check out Minute Maid Park, home of our old Central Division rivals, the Houston Astros.
+We visited with family after a fun Caribbean cruise, while spending time with my sister who now lives in Houston.
+We were especially grateful for the closed roof – a must in humid Houston – which still offered a nice view of the skyline through the glass panels in left field.
+The local concession lineup was a standout, featuring tacos, BBQ, and Texas breweries that gave the ballpark serious flavor.
+The atmosphere was electric, with fans proudly cheering on their record-leading team.
+All in all, it was a fantastic experience.

 Design

 The stadium design includes a retractable roof, which is nice to have closed on humid, hot days in Houston.
 There is a nice view of downtown Houston through glass panels on the left field side.
-The skyline view is better when the roof is open.
+The skyline view is better when the roof is open which we hope to see on a future visit.
 Red and orange/beige brick are used throughout which nicely accent the navy/orange team colors.

 Minute Maid took over naming rights for the stadium after Enron went under and their sign is featured right above the video board.